How Does ULogViewer Read and Parse Logs

 • Log Pattern 3 for Raw Log Line (Type 3)

-If there is no Log Pattern defined then Raw Log Line will be treat as Message of log directly.
+If there is no Log Pattern defined then Raw Log Line will be treated as Message of log directly.
 Therefore, you can see Raw Log Line in viewer by skipping defining Log Patterns.

 There are 3 parameters in each Log Pattern: